masonbae/stock_predictor/README.md

-# Stock Price Prediction
+# Stock Price Predictor

 This project is a machine learning-based stock price prediction system.
 It leverages 5 years of historical stock data for AbbVie and applies a linear regression  to forecast the next day's closing price.

-The final output includes a clear visualization of model predictions, highlighting the most recent forecast with contextual insights.
+The final output includes a clear visualization of model predictions, highlighting the most recent forecast with individual dates.

 ---